Hyder Ali: First Anglo-Mysore War

 On 3 October, Hyder Ali, while moving his army from Guuramkonda back toward Bangalore, surprised a small garrison of Muhammed Ali Khan Wallajah's men at a rock fort call Mulwagal, near Ooscota.
 British reinforcements were sent, and Colonel Wood was able to recover the lower fort but not the upper.
 The next day he went out with a few companies of men to investigate movements that might have been cover for enemy reinforcements.
 This small force, numbering four companies, was surrounded by Hyder Ali's entire army in the Battle of Mulwagal.
-A strategem by another officer, Colonel Brooks, prevented the loss of this detachment; Colonel Brooks and another two companies dragged two cannons to the top of a nearby rise, and Brooks called out "Smith!
+A stratagem by another officer, Colonel Brooks, prevented the loss of this detachment; Colonel Brooks and another two companies dragged two cannons to the top of a nearby rise, and Brooks called out "Smith!
 Smith!" while firing the cannons.
 Both sides interpreted this to mean that Colonel Smith was arriving in force, and Hyder's troops began to retreat.
 This enabled Colonel Wood to join with Brooks and other reinforcements from Mulwagal before Hyder Ali realised his tactical error.
 Hyder Ali renewed his attack, but was eventually repulsed with heavy losses: he was estimated to lose 1,000 men while the British lost about 200.
 The severity of the conflict convinced Colonel Smith that he would be unable to effectively besiege Bangalore without first inflicting a major defeat on Hyder Ali in open battle.
 Company officials blamed Smith for the failure to decisively defeat Hyder Ali, and recalled him to Madras.
 Hyder Ali took the opportunity to besiege Hosur, and Colonel Wood marched in relief of the town.
 As Wood approached, Hyder Ali raised the siege, sneaked around Wood's column, and attacked his baggage train in a battle near Bagalur.
 Hyder Ali successfully captured supplies and arms, and drove Wood in disgrace toward Venkatagiri.
 Wood was consequently recalled and replaced by Colonel Lang.

 Hyder Ali then raised additional forces in Mysore and went on the offensive.
 In November 1768 he split his army into two, and crossed the ghats into the Carnatic, regaining control of many minor posts held by the British.
 En route to Erode Hyder Ali overwhelmed one contingent of British, who were sent as prisoners to Seringapatam when it was established that one of its officers was serving in violation of a parole agreement.
 After rapidly establishing control over much of the southern Carnatic, his march approached Madras.
 This prompted the British to send an envoy to discuss peace; because of Hyder Ali's insistence that the Nawab of the Carnatic be excluded from the negotiations, they went nowhere.
 Hyder Ali then surprised Company authorities by taking a picked force of 6,000 cavalry and a small number of infantry, and made in three days a forced march of 130 mi to the gates of Madras.